-You remember the most fashionable girl in school?
-Her clothes were flashy and unique and within a week, everyone was mimicking her style.
+Remember the most fashionable person in school?
+Their clothes were flashy and unique and within a week, everyone was mimicking their style.

-I would argue that marketers act similarly, if not identical to the above example.
-Marketers see that one brand is having success using one tactic and they copy it, hoping to achieve the same results.
+Marketers act identically.
+They see one brand have success using one tactic and they copy it, hoping to achieve the same results.
 Countless examples, from the schoolyard to international brands, have shown us that the imitator rarely lives up to the original.

-The only way to innovate is to, well, actually innovate.
+The only way to innovate is to be innovative.

-Well, of course that happens, you say.
 Obviously, what is working is working.
-But I would argue that just because something worked for even a majority of the marketers surveyed, it doesn’t necessarily mean that it will work for your business.
+Just because something worked for even a majority of the marketers surveyed, it doesn’t necessarily mean that it will work for your business.

 Every business has its own niche, strengths and weaknesses, and things that make it different from its competitors.
 Rather than trying to make your company “fashionable,” find the “fashions” that work for you or, better yet, create them.

-A lot of companies are floundering, trying to keep up with the biggest, trendiest companies in their industries, without first building a foundation that would make those efforts more successful.
-And if all you do is attempt to mimic the large companies, how can you ever hope to surpass them?
-You can only do equally as well as they’re doing, no better.
+You can only do equally as well as they’re doing, no better and even that is unlikely.
 For example, you need to be able to put out good, basic content on your blog (infographics and the like) before you try to do anything more complex, like audio or video.

 The rule here is, just because you read about it on the internet doesn’t mean that:

-1) It is something repeatable and effective for you and
+- It is something repeatable and effective for you

-2) Just because you can do something that you should do something.
-The value has to outweigh the other potential uses of your resources like time, money and manpower.
+- Just because you can do something that you should do something.
+The value must outweigh the other potential uses of your resources like time, money, and manpower.

 Trend articles are easy and fun to write, they’re inspiring and draw a lot of attention in our industry, which is why it is so easy to fall into the trap of trying to follow all of them.